TilSteph/Temporal-signatures-of-criticality-in-cortical-excitability/README.txt

 7) Figures displayed in manuscript:
 *_figures.m
+*_figures_updated.m # updated version of the script for the figures!

 For most of the .m scripts, EEGLAB is required, as well as Brainstorm for the source reconstruction.